Delhi Queer Pride Parade: 2008

 Delhi's first Queer Pride March took place on 30 June 2008.
-In the beginning, only a small bunch of men and women arrived, and police was also there, but by evening, there were about 500 people singing, dancing, shouting slogans, holding placards, screaming "377, quit India".
+In the beginning, only a small bunch of men and women arrived, and police was also there.
+By evening, there were about 500 people singing, dancing, shouting slogans, holding placards, screaming "377, quit India".

 The first ever parade was attended by 500 marchers, who carried rainbow-coloured flags and "Queer Dilliwalla" banners marched to bhangra beats.
 The parade began from Barakhamba road in the heart of the city's business district and went on till Jantar Mantar, an 18th-century astronomical observatory.

 2009

 The second Delhi Queer Pride was held on 28 June 2009, and was attended by over 2000 people.
 It took about two months to organise the march, according to queer activist and key event organiser Lesley A Esteves.